tgstation/common_core/The Moths.md

 That is not to say they often do this, this is an intimate interaction they acknowledge and understand, since they also (surprisingly) wear clothing.
 This smell hunt is usually a part of a behavior they call "infatuation".
 Because of this, some moths have been able to capitalize on this instinct.

-In 2500 a clothes retailing company arose in response to high demand from distant less noticeable colonies, Cottonball Core.
+In 2500 a clothes retailing company arose in response to high demand from distant less noticeable colonies, **Cottonball Core**.
 They specialized in comfortable clothing with a lot of breathability, but that was not what they became known for.

 Recently, there have been new vending machines popping up regularly around colonies, and even in a few stations.
 Vending machines that sell used undergarments from popular idols and celebrities from around the Galaxies.
 Strangest of all is their variety.

 Nanotrasen has recently been displeased and has even led disgust campaigns against such sales (partly because they're not profiting from it).
-When they pressed the owner of Cottonball Core with a sexual indecency lawsuit they were astounded to find that the Mothball Core CEO was none other than Mothball Payne who assured Nanotrasen that the vending machines were a catering business.
+When they pressed the owner of Cottonball Core with a sexual indecency lawsuit they were astounded to find that the Mothball Core CEO was none other than Claurice Woolery who assured Nanotrasen that the vending machines were a catering business.

 The lawsuit was later dropped due to more evidence pointing to the CEO of Mothball Core's claim (to Nanotrasen's horror).